Saigon Centre: History

 On July 30, 2016, Takashimaya opened their first department store in Vietnam at the retail podium of Saigon Centre.
 Tower 2 completed in 2017 reaching the height of 193.7 m.
-It becomes the fourth tallest building in Ho Chi Minh City and the tenth tallest building in Vietnam overall then.
+It became the fourth tallest building in Ho Chi Minh City and the tenth tallest building in Vietnam overall then.

-The complex still has phase 3, the last phase, called as Saigon Centre IV & V, which comprises an over-200-meter tower and continue to expand the retail podium on the side of Huỳnh Thúc Kháng Street.
-After this completion, the complex will entirely in a city block, covered by four streets; however, the phase still has not started construction and is temporarily used as an expansion parking lot of the complex.
-On October 2025, Keppel receives Investment Registration Certificate (IRC) for Saigon Centre Phase 3 from Ho Chi Minh CIty government, the construction will be started in late 2026 and opened in about 5 years.
+The complex still has phase 3, its last phase, called as Saigon Centre IV & V, which comprises an over-200-meter tower and continue to expand the retail podium on the side of Huỳnh Thúc Kháng Street.
+After this completion, the complex will entirely within a city block, covered by four streets; however, the phase still has not started construction and is temporarily used as an expansion parking lot of the complex.
+In October 2025, Keppel received the Investment Registration Certificate (IRC) for Saigon Centre Phase 3 from Ho Chi Minh City government, the construction will be started in late 2026 and will be opened in about 5 years.
+Toshin Development (a subsidiary of the Japanese group Takashimaya) has spent approximately US$46.4 million (equivalent to nearly VND 2 trillion) to acquire a 22.6% stake in Phase 3 of the Saigon Centre project from Singapore's Keppel Group.